Ryohskay/peshitta_cj/README.md

 Categorise the OT Peshitta (a *Classical Syriac* Translation of the Old Testament) into:

 1. books translated from Hebrew by Jews and
-2. books translated from Hebrew (and/or Greek) by Christians.
+2. books translated from Greek (with some help of Hebrew references) by Christians.

 ## Repository Structure